azuline/rose/docs/METADATA_MANAGEMENT.md

 into a useful virtual filesystem.
 This means that the quality of the music tags is important for getting the most out of Rosé.

-Therefore, Rosé also provides tools to improve the metadata of your music.
+Therefore, Rosé provides the following tools to improve the metadata of your
-Currently, Rosé provides:
+music:

 - A text-based interface for manually modifying release metadata,
 - Metadata importing from third-party sources,